 Technical rationality and the decentring of patients and care delivery: a critique of ‘unavoidable’ in the context of patient harm

-Hutchinson, M, Jackson, D & Wilson, S 2017, 'Technical rationality and the decentring of patients and care delivery: a critique of ‘unavoidable’ in the context of patient harm', Nursing Inquiry.
+Hutchinson, M, Jackson, D & Wilson, S 2018, 'Technical rationality and the decentring of patients and care delivery: a critique of ‘unavoidable’ in the context of patient harm', Nursing Inquiry, vol. 25, no. 2, e12225.

 Published version available from: